Amitminer/BhaluBot/README.md

 ## Credits

-The Bhalu plugin is created and maintained by [AmitxD](https://github.com/Amitminer).
+The Bhalu Discord Bot is created and maintained by [AmitxD](https://github.com/Amitminer).